 Sandspit & Shining Waters

-I’m happy to report that Sandspit and Shining Waters are open for summer 2020.
-They’re taking extra Covid-related precautions and must be booked in advance.
 You’re most likely to find me at Sandspit on the ferris wheel or the Scrambler…and who doesn’t love a carousel?
-Truthfully, I haven’t been to Shining Waters but my friends all assure me that it’s a great water park.
+And if you love a good water slide, Shining Waters is the place to be.
 If you hit up one of these attractions, you can take a quick look around Avonlea Village, which is very nearby.

 Biking on PEI